 Not always.
 Many schools accept students from different academic backgrounds provided the prerequisite courses have been met, including substantial course content in psychology and statistics.

 Can I get a Doctor of Psychology degree online?

 Due to the applied nature of the PsyD degree, there are fewer online programs offered.
 The APA does not accredit fully-online doctoral psychology programs, but it does accredit some hybrid programs.
 When choosing an online PsyD program, you should look for a school that is accredited by agencies approved by US Department of Education or the Council for Higher Education Accreditation (CHEA).
 Additionally, consider whether the program leads to licensure in your state and whether you’ll have access to campus resources, services, faculty, and placement assistance for your practicum.
 You can read more about pursuing your psychology degree online on our online psychology degree page.
 Though it focuses on bachelor’s degrees, the page provides information that is relevant to anyone considering an online psychology degree.

 Do I need to attend an accredited college or university to receive my PsyD degree?

 Choosing an accredited school is necessary if you plan to apply for a clinical psychologist license.
-Check the American Psychological Association to find accredited programs and state requirements to ensure you meet the licensure requirements.
+Check with the APA to find accredited programs and state requirements to ensure you meet the licensure requirements.

 What’s the typical salary for a Doctor of Psychology graduate?